SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 When you write a subclass initializer that matches a superclass *designated* initializer, you are effectively providing an override of that designated initializer.
 Therefore, you must write the ``override`` keyword before the subclass's initializer definition.
+This is true even if you are overriding a default initializer, as described in :ref:`Initialization_DefaultInitializers`.

-As with an overridden property, method or subscript, this prompts Swift to check that the superclass has a matching designated initializer to be overridden, and validates that the parameters for your overriding initializer have been specified as intended.
+As with an overridden property, method or subscript, the presence of the ``override`` keyword prompts Swift to check that the superclass has a matching designated initializer to be overridden, and validates that the parameters for your overriding initializer have been specified as intended.

 .. note::